 The purpose of the Domestic Support Unit is to provide hearings to address all issues involving the support of children, including establishment, modification and contempt.
 The juvenile clerking unit provides staff to prepare and file all journal entries pertaining to child support in the Juvenile Clerk's Office.

-In 2015, the Domestic Support Unit conducted 5,920 hearings involving issues of child support.
-The staff in the Juvenile Clerk's Office registered 24,059 journal entries for filing during the twelve-month period.
+During the 2016 calendar year, the Domestic Support Unit conducted 5,934 hearings involving issues of child support.
+The staff in the Juvenile Clerk's Office registered 23,637 journal entries for filing during the twelve-month period.